 It's important to know that our doctors and hip surgeons always strive to recommend a nonsurgical treatment option first before recommending surgery.
 Through their diagnostic process, they will be able to determine if a nonoperative treatment plan, such as physical therapy or medication, will be the best approach.

 However, if hip surgery is ultimately needed, our hip specialists will apply their advanced skills to perform the surgery, using our state-of-the-art technology.
 Whether you're undergoing a hip surgery, such as a hip joint replacement surgery or hip arthroscopy, or a different surgery, they'll be with you every step of the way, from your first consultation at our office, during your surgical procedure, and through your recovery and rehabilitation.

-Our doctors in Wichita and Scott City can assess and diagnose your condition and consult with you about what treatment approach may be best for you.
+Our doctors in Wichita, Scott City, and El Dorado can assess and diagnose your condition and consult with you about what treatment approach may be best for you.
 Sometimes, our hip doctors may consult with other doctors at Kansas Joint & Spine Specialists about your hip problem, such as a sports medicine doctor.
 This opportunity for experts to share knowledge and perspective is just one of the many benefits of being treated by the doctors at Kansas Joint & Spine Specialists.